BrandonKnudsen/admob-native-advanced/README.md

 - Load ads asynchronously
 - Don't block UI while loading ads
 - Implement proper error handling for failed ad loads
+- Note: On Android, video ads are not currently supported for custom rendering; only image ads will have mediaContentUrl.

 ## Troubleshooting